 We do require significantly more in-water hours than most other diver training agencies.
-That is, we require 100 hours compared to 100 dives, because dives can generally average 30 minutes or even less, so it must be about total time underwater.
-We believe you need this level of experience to be truly confident as a dive instructor.
+That is, we require 100 hours which is about twice the time of other agencies.
+We beleive you need this level of experience to be truly confident as a dive instructor.

 • To be a minimum of 18 years old.